 unused for a long time (months or years), the metal core looses

-it's magnetism, and it NEEDS a little residual magnetism to
+it's magnetism, and all generators NEED a little residual magnetism to

 start the charging process.
 Polarizing just gives it enough